mohragk/mulitpong/README.md

-# Multipong: a realtime NodeJS multiplayer version of Pong
+# Multipong: a realtime NodeJS multiplayer version of Pong...
 ...with a twist.

 ## Live demo